Chrisinho8/DACH-data-job-market/README.md

 **[Live tracker](https://Chrisinho8.github.io/german-data-job-market/)**
 : maps, country comparisons and role breakdowns, rebuilt every Monday.

+## What the tracker does
+Every Monday at 06:00 it queries the Adzuna API for 12 job titles in Germany, Austria and Switzerland, nationally, paginating until each search is exhausted.
+Results are deduplicated, classified, filtered to data roles, aggregated and published to the site automatically.

+**Current stats (29/07/2026):**
 | | Germany | Austria | Switzerland |
 |---|---|---|---|
 | Live postings | 3,774 | 276 | 357 |